Sessions as Episodes

 Environment state:- Instance variables in environment class

-- Files created during episode (if environment has filesystem)
+- Files created during episode (if environment has filesystem or persistent sandbox)

 - Any side effects from tool executions